GabrielRCodes/ignite-nodejs-challenge-02/README.md

 # Course Challenge

 ```
-Project from the Ignite NodeJS course at rocketseat.a
+Project from the Ignite NodeJS course at rocketseat.
 ```